-The degree planner (see appendix) lists required courses and credit distribution requirements to facilitate course planning for each semester.
-Students can use this to track progress toward completing degree requirements.
+The degree planner (see appendices) lists required courses and credit distribution requirements to facilitate course planning for each semester.
+Students are expected to use the degree planner to track progress toward completing degree requirements.

 The following provides a general overview of course requirements.
-Students are expected to carefully read and utilize the appropriate degree planner for full details and specific course and credit requirements.
+Students are expected to carefully read and utilize the appropriate degree planner for details and comprehensive requirements.
+Certain concentrations may require additional courses.